Maryland

 National SP organizations

-PNHP Maryland; National Nurses United, People’s Action, Public Citizen, Our Revolution, Social Security Works (all allies of the coalition.
-Many working on national bills rather than the state bills).
+PNHP, People’s Action Network, Public Citizen, Our Revolution, Social Security Works (all allies, mostly working on national bills rather than the state-based single payer bills).

 State-based SP bills